Cerebral Gove bids to be next British prime minister

 But former Conservative cabinet minister Sayeeda Warsi said Gove's words on unifying the nation in his Spectator column were somewhat at odds with his sometimes abrasive style.

-"From my experience of Michael, his approach towards teachers, his approach towards the legal profession ... that’s not the Michael that I recognise," she said.
+"From my experience of Michael, his approach towards teachers, his approach towards the legal profession ... that’s not the Michael that I recognize," she said.

 She was referring to Gove's work in government since 2010.
 As education secretary, he launched a series of reforms that gained strong support from Cameron and the Conservative base but were hugely unpopular with a majority of teachers.